RRC Strategic Planning Model

 RRC Strategic Planning Diagram

 One of the challenges to strategic planning is the language used for the concepts that make up the planning discussion.
-Planning language is often not commonly understood by those using it and therefore conversation can become unclear.
-For this reason, RRC provides a diagram that acts both as a visual map of the planning territory and also as a conversation guide.
+Often, planning terms are not commonly understood, making for unintentional confusion.
+For this reason, RRC provides a diagram that acts both as a visual map of the planning territory as well as a conversation guide.
 If two people are conversing, and one is talking at the vision level while another is responding at the program of work level, this can appear to be a disconnect or even conflict.
 The RRC diagram enables groups to daylight what part of the plan is being discussed and to understand the relationship between all of the parts.

-In the diagram, the vision is shown in the clouds to represent its inspirational and future oriented qualities.
-The entity that is conducting the planning (the organization) is represented by the pyramid, which is surrounded by the world, indicating the dynamic set of forces having an impact on the organization.
-The organization’s beliefs and values sit outside the world since they exist independently of changes in the environment.
+In the diagram, the vision is depicted in the clouds to represent its aspirational quality.
+The entity that is conducting the planning (the organization) is represented by the pyramid, which is surrounded by the world, indicating the dynamic set of forces influencing it.
+The organization’s beliefs and values sit outside the world since they generally exist independently of changes in the environment.

 The pyramid’s point is the mission statement.
 Like the point on an arrow, the mission statement expresses in clear, simple language what the organization does to work toward the realization of the vision.
 The organization’s work to achieve its mission is represented by the pyramid that widens from its point, just as the work becomes more varied and specific under the mission.

 The pyramid rests on its foundation.
-The foundation represents the organization’s capability to actualize its mission and mission-related (i.e., customer focused) work.
+The foundation represents the organization’s capacity to actualize its mission and mission-related (i.e., customer-focused) work.
 The foundation is underground to show that this part of the strategic plan is about the needs of the organization, as opposed to the work it does to serve its customers.
 Customers care about the mission work, but have little interest in the organization’s capacity needs.
-However, capacity needs are vitally important to the health and longevity of the organization at large, and it is leadership’s responsibility to maintain the appropriate balance between capacity and mission work to provide for institutional stability.
+However, capacity needs are vitally important to the health and longevity of the organization, and it is leadership’s responsibility to maintain the appropriate balance between mission and capacity work to ensure institutional stability.